 She says there are other ways to assess credit if you have no Canadian credit history, based on employment and residency status, along with your overall immigration story.

-3. Open a regular or high-interest
+3. Open a regular or high-interest savings account.

 If you show a bank or lending institution that you can save money, they may trust you with small lines of credit or credit cards.